mindsdb/mindsdb/mindsdb/integrations/handlers/flaml_handler/README.md

 * eval_method: determines the type of resampling strategy to be used, with options for 'auto', 'cv', and 'holdout'.
 * split_ratio: sets the percentage of data to be used as the validation data in holdout resampling strategy.

-However, some other parameters may not be useful currently, but they can be added in the future as per the users' requirements.

 ### Does this integration offer model explainability or insights via the DESCRIBE syntax?
 Not Supported Now.